RyanZmu/jenkins_test/readme.md

 - Test run the first stage

+- Go back and design the app's basic functions

-- Setup testing with molecule and add to pipeline (reference book)
+- Setup testing with molecule and add to pipeline (reference book) also setup JS testing for our app

 - Have pipeline do these stages:
   1. Clone repo